usf-cs360-spring2019/usf-cs360-spring2019.github.io/_presentations/data-vis-talk-topics.md

 blurb: |
   <p>
-    All students must give a 10 to 15 minute talk on a topic in data visualization.
+    All students must give a 15 minute talk on a topic in data visualization.
 This guide explains the talk topic requirements.
-See the general <a href="/guide/presentations/data-vis-talks.html">Data Vis Talks</a> guide for more details on other requirements.
+See the general <a href="data-vis-talks.html">Data Vis Talks</a> guide for more details on other requirements.
   </p>

 weeks: